Some pictures of Karlsruhe and its metropolitan region © Nico Brähler & Max Hagelstein

 A visa will be required for most foreigners from countries outside of the EU (some countries may be exempt; a full list can be found here).
 The upside is that a visa that is valid in Germany will also be valid in other member states of the Schengen agreement.
 So, if you plan a longer trip to Europe, you may only need to get a visa once.

 Germans traditionally use cash in their daily life, credit cards may be accepted sometimes, but the safest way to make sure you are able to pay is to carry a small amount of cash with you.
 The easiest way to exchange money is to use a local German ATM machine with a credit card, fees may vary.
 Another option would be to look for a bank with an open counter.
 Exchanging money at the airport will be very expensive, so this should be a last resort only.
+If you plan to take a train to Karlsruhe from Frankfurt airport, the ticket machines will accept cards, but there are cash machines at the airport.
 Visitors should also think about getting a travel health insurance to cover possible costs.